Harry Kim (Star Trek)

-Ensign Harry S. L. Kim is a fictional character who appeared in each of the seven seasons of the American television series Star Trek: Voyager.
+Lieutenant Harry S. L. Kim is a fictional character who appeared in each of the seven seasons of the American television series Star Trek: Voyager.
 Portrayed by Garrett Wang, he is the Operations Officer aboard the Starfleet starship USS Voyager.

 The character first appeared in the pilot episode of the series, "Caretaker".
 The character continued to appear throughout the series in a main cast role, with his final appearance in the finale, "Endgame".
 In that episode, an alternative future version of the character is seen as a Starfleet Captain.
 He is typically shown as being naive, especially in romantic situations, but gifted.
 The character finds the ship's first possible route home, and in one alternative future, he manages to develop a transwarp drive which allows him and Chakotay to travel home in a matter of hours but kills the rest of the crew.
 The producers had considered whether or not to kill off Kim during the third season.
 Wang subsequently reprised the role of Harry Kim for the fan-made Star Trek: Renegades.
+In 2024, Wang reprised the role as several alternate reality versions of Harry Kim in Star Trek: Lower Decks penultimate episode "Fissure Quest."